timopomer/ListSharp/README.md

 ### 3 variable types
 * STRG : 0 dimensional string of data,no particular order: used to store raw text
-* ROWS : 1 dimonsional array of information: order dependant on the way it is created
+* ROWS : 1 dimensional array of information: order dependant on the way it is created
 * LIST : 1 dimensional list of information: order from top to bottom and is the only one to be manipulated by a wide selection of functions